galindosarah/Project3JoySticks/README.md

 <H1> COP3530 Project 3 - JoyStick Stats </h1>
-These are the instructions on how to navigate our program, JoyStick Stats!
+Below is a quick overview on how to navigate our program, JoyStick Stats!
 Our goal is to provide a list of video games based on desired traits to help users find new games they might enjoy.

 <h2> Main Menu </h2>
 Our menu provides users with 6 different options they can choose from.